rimaout/Obsidian-Vault/3. MOCS/Programming MOC/Pro_Archive/Java Variables.md

 int speedLimit = 80;
 ```

 The int data type suggests that the variable can only hold integers.
-To learn more, visit [[Java data types]]
+To learn more, visit [[Java built-in data types]]

 You can also declare variables and assign variables separately: